zavalab/ADAM_Documentation/Templates/README.md

 created by technology sites.

 <br>
-The demand file has the exact same file headers as the supply file with slightly different interpertations.
-Theses headers and their descriptions are explained below:
+The demand file has the same file headers as the supply file with slightly different interpertations.
+These headers and their descriptions are explained below:
 <br>

 | Header Symbol | Description |